EmueI/password-manager/README.md

 ## ⚠️ Disclaimer

-This program has not been extensively tested for any security issues.
+This project has not been extensively tested for any security issues.
-It is not recommended to enter any personal account information.
+It is not recommended to enter any personal account information if used.